karrick/gosync/README.md

 the reveerse: Go's mutexes and condition variables are very well implemented.
 They are efficient and well integrated with the runtime scheduler.
-However, many people have stated that because writing concurrent software is difficult, all developers should write software that uses concurrency primitives at a higher-level of abstraction than mutexes, condition variables, and semaphores.
+However, many people have stated that because writing concurrent software is difficult, all application developers should write software that uses concurrency primitives at a higher-level of abstraction than mutexes, condition variables, and semaphores.
 For this reason, the Go community champions channels as its high level method of designing and programming concurrent algorithms.
-Mutexes have been provided in Go as long as I have worked with it, but condition variables were more recently added to the `sync` standard library.
-This might suggest that the intention is to have everyone use channels for their concurrency needs, and eschew low-level and mid-level concurrency primitives.
+Despite the availability of channels since Go's initial public release, mutexes have been provided in Go as long as I have worked with it, and condition variables were more recently added to the `sync` standard library.
+This might suggest that the intention is to have application developers use channels for their concurrency needs, and eschew low-level and mid-level concurrency primitives, leaving those to the realm of the language implementors rather than the application developers.
 Under the covers, Go provides a very easy to use concurrency primitive called channels, that itself will be written with the required low-level and mid-level concurrency primitives.

 Channels are supposed to be simple to use, reliable, and fast.
 While they do a great job at accomplishing these goals, numerous benchmarks demonstrate that channels are still lagging behind in the performance category.
-This is especially true when benchmarked against the provided mid-level concurrency primitives such as mutexes and condition variables.
+This is especially true when benchmarked against mutexes and condition variables.
 Furthermore, more and more of the standard library is being updated and leveraging channels in their implementation.
-This is unfortunate, at least in my opinion, because channels are significantly less performant than mid-level concurrency primitives.
+This is unfortunate, because channels are demonstratively less performant than mid-level concurrency primitives.
 The performance difference is not necessarily surprising.
-If channels are implented at a higher level of abstraction on top of the mid-level primitives, then it stands to reason that channels can be no faster than those primitives they are built upon.
+If channels are implented at a higher level of abstraction than the mid-level primitives, then it stands to reason that channels can be no faster than those primitives they are built upon.

 Which brings me to the crux of the problem.
 Go does not only attract the novice programmer, but advanced programmers as well.
-When a programmer implements an algorithm using channels, and it's one quarter or one tenth the speed of the same algorithm implmented using locks, then the programmer will likely abandon the algorithm that uses channels in deference to the faster code.
+This should not be a surprise as Go declares itself as a systems programming language.
+However, when a programmer implements an algorithm using channels, and it's one quarter or one tenth the speed of the same algorithm implmented using locks, then the programmer will likely abandon the algorithm that uses channels in deference to the faster code.

 Go encourages developers to stick to using channels, but it concedes the utility of mid-level concurrency primitives and provides `sync.Mutex`, `sync.RWMutex`, `sync.WaitGroup`, `sync.Cond`, and similar concurrency primitives.
 Go also provides atomic low-level primitives in the standard library in the `sync/atomic` package.
-Oddly, semaphores are notably absent.
-Why is this?
+Semaphores are notably absent, but why?
 Are semaphores less efficient than mutexes or condition variables?
 Maybe, depending on their implementation.
-However, the Go language itself has an implementation of semaphores in its runtime.
-This semaphore implementation is private and not usable by code written outside the scope of the language runtime and standard library.
-This implementation is actually what `sync.Cond` is built upon.
+However, the Go language itself has an implementation of semaphores in its runtime, and that runtime implmentation of semaphores is used to implement both `sync.Mutex` and `sync.Cond` in the standard library.
 This private semaphore code is the basis for other Go concurrency primitives because it is elegant, fast, and reliable.
+However, the runtime implementation of semaphores is private and not usable by code written outside the scope of the language runtime and standard library.
 So why not expose it for others to leverage?

 People want semaphores in Go because it's a general case and performant synchronization tool.
 There is even a Go library providing